tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 Despite being a compiled language, Elixir has provided support for executing code in file as though it were a scripting language since it's inception.
 By using the `.exs` extension, Elixir will compile the file in-memory and run the compiled code.

+As a simple example, we can create a file, `my_script.exs` to print something "Hello, World"-like.

 ```elixir
 # my_script.exs
 IO.puts("Hello, from Elixir")
 IO.puts("...a scripting language?")
 ```

-The scripts can be run using the `elixir` command
+We can run `.exs` by passing the pathname to the `elixir` command.

 ```bash
 › elixir my_script.exs